openid-connect-4-identity-assurance-1_0 November 2024

 }

-This specification requires that the schema defined in [IDA-verified-claims] shall be used.
-There are places in the JSON structure where that schema can be extended by implementers but deviation from the schema as defined would not be correct use of this specification.
+This document requires that RPs use the schema defined in [IDA-verified-claims].
+There are places in the JSON structure where that schema can be extended by implementers but deviation from the schema as defined would not be correct use of this document.

-A verified_claims element can be added to an OpenID Connect UserInfo response or an ID Token.
+A verified_claims element can be added to an OpenID Connect UserInfo response and/or an ID Token.

-Here is an example of the payload of an access token in JWT format including verified claims:
+Here is an example of the payload of an ID token including verified claims:

 {